soundpress/RulesOfNYC/docs/c09/index.rst

 (b) Credit card fee imposed by covered agencies.

-   (1) Except as provided in paragraphs two, three and four of this subdivision and in subdivision (d) of this section, as a condition of accepting a credit card as payment of a fine, civil penalty, tax, fee, rent, rate, charge or other amount, a covered agency must charge and collect from the person offering a credit card as a means of payment a nonrefundable fee in the amount of 2.49% of the amount of the fine, civil penalty, tax, fee, rent, rate, charge or other amount to be paid with the credit card.
+   (1) Except as provided in paragraphs two, three, four and five of this subdivision and in subdivision (d) of this section, as a condition of accepting a credit card as payment of a fine, civil penalty, tax, fee, rent, rate, charge or other amount, a covered agency must charge and collect from the person offering a credit card as a means of payment a nonrefundable fee in the amount of 2% of the amount of the fine, civil penalty, tax, fee, rent, rate, charge or other amount to be paid with the credit card.
 A covered agency must not charge any other fee for accepting a credit card as payment of any such charges in lieu of, or in addition to, the fee authorized by this section.

    (2) Prior to thirteen months from final publication of this rule in the City Record, the fee provided in paragraph one of this subdivision shall not be charged or collected by any of the following covered agencies unless the agency first notifies the Commissioner of Finance in writing that charging and collecting the fee would not materially impede such agency's operations or services to the public: